Efficient Approximation of Certain and Possible Answers for Ranking and Window Queries over Uncertain Data (Extended version): AU-DB Windowed Aggregation

-\mypar{Windowed Aggregation} Using the filtered combined windows we are ready to define row-based windowed aggregation over \abbrUADBs. \BG{In the definition we use $\bgMarker{\rangeRel}$ to denote the select-guess world encoded by $\rangeRel$, i.e., replacing each uncertain attribute value $\uv{c_1}{c_2}{c_3}$ with $c_2$ and tuple annotation $(n_1,n_2,n_3)$ with $n_2$.} \revm{To compute aggregation results, we utilize the operation $\mysmbNAU{f}$ defined in \cite{FH21} for aggregation function $f$ that combines the range-annotated values of tuples in the aggregation attribute with the tuple's multiplicity bounds.
-For instance, for \aggsum, $\mysmbNAU{\aggsum}$ is multiplication, e.g., if a tuple with $\agga$ value $\uv{10}{20}{30}$ has multiplicity $\ut{1}{2}{3}$ it contributes $\uv{10}{40}{90}$ to the sum.
-Here, $\bigoplus$ denotes the application of the aggregation function over a set of elements (e.g., $\sum$ for \aggsum).
-Note that, as explained above, the purpose of $\flattern{\rangeRel}$ is to split a tuple with $n$ possible duplicates into $n$ tuples with a multiplicity of $1$.
-Furthermore, note that the bounds on the aggregation result may be the same for the $i^{th}$ and $j^{th}$ duplicate of a tuple.
-To deal with that we apply a final projection to merge such duplicate result tuples. } \begin{Definition}[Row-based Windowed Aggregation] Let $\rangeRel$ be an \abbrUADB relation.
-We define window operator $\awinrow$ as: { \revm{ }} \end{Definition} \begin{Example}[\abbrAUDB Windowed Aggregation] Consider the \abbrAUDB relation $\rangeRel$ shown below and query $\winrow{sum(C)}{SumA}{A}{B}{-1}{0}(\rangeRel)$, ire., windowed aggregation partitioning by $A$, ordering on $B$, and computing $sum(C)$ over windows including $1$ preceding and the current row. \revm{For convenience we show an identifier for each tuple on the left.
+\begin{Definition}[Row-based Windowed Aggregation] Let $\rangeRel$ be an \abbrAUDB relation.
+We define window operator $\awinrow$ as: { \revm{ }} \end{Definition} \begin{Example}[\abbrAUDB Windowed Aggregation] Consider the \abbrAUDB relation $\rangeRel$ shown below and query $\winrow{sum(C)}{SumA}{A}{B}{-1}{0}(\rangeRel)$, i.e., windowed aggregation partitioning by $A$, ordering on $B$, and computing $sum(C)$ over windows including $1$ preceding and the current row.
+For convenience we show an identifier for each tuple on the left.
 As mentioned above, we first expand each tuple with a possible multiplicity larger then one using sorting.
 Consider tuple $\rangeOf{t_3}$.
 Both $\rangeOf{t_1}$ and $\rangeOf{t_2}$ may belong to the same partition as $\rangeOf{t_3}$ as their $A$ value ranges overlap.
 There is no tuple that certainly belongs to the same partition as $\rangeOf{t_3}$.
 Thus, only tuple $\rangeOf{t_{3}}$ itself will certainly belong to the window.
 To compute the bounds on the aggregation result we first determine which tuples (in the expansion created through sorting) may belong to the window for $\rangeOf{t_{3}}$.
 These are the two tuples corresponding to the duplicates of $\rangeOf{t_1}$, because these tuples may belong to the partition for $\rangeOf{t_{3}}$ and their possible sort positions ($\uv{0}{0}{1}$ and $\uv{1}{1}{2}$) overlap with the sort positions possibly covered by the window for $\rangeOf{t_{3}}$ ($\uv{0}{1}{2}$).
-Since the size of the window is 2 tuples, the bounds on the sum are computed using the lower / upper bound on the $C$ value of $\rangeOf{t_{3}}$ ($\uv{2}{4}{5}$) and no additional tuple from the possible window (because the $C$ value of $\rangeOf{t_{1}}$ is positive) for lower bound and the largest possible $C$ value of one copy (we can only fit one additional tuple into the window) of $\rangeOf{t_1}$ ($7$) for the upper bound.
-Thus, we get the aggregation result $\uv{2}{11}{11}$ as shown below. }
+Since the size of the window is 2 tuples, the bounds on the sum are computed using the lower / upper bound on the $C$ value of $\rangeOf{t_{3}}$ ($\uv{2}{4}{5}$) and no additional tuple from the possible window (because the $C$ value of $\rangeOf{t_{1}}$ is positive) for the lower bound and the largest possible $C$ value of one copy (we can only fit one additional tuple into the window) of $\rangeOf{t_1}$ ($7$) for the upper bound.
+Thus, we get the aggregation result $\uv{2}{11}{12}$ as shown below. \end{Example}